The Dental Wand STA System

 - Many dentists enjoy the light weight and easy handling.
 The penlike grasp allows the operator to rotate the handpiece, which can make it easier to glide the needle into the tissue.

-- Two “fancy” injection techniques (the AMSA and P-ASA, for the nerds among you) are much more comfortable and effective when the Wand is used.
+- Some “fancy” injection techniques (the AMSA and P-ASA, for the nerds among you) are much more comfortable and effective when the Wand is used.

 What are the disadvantages?